tokio-rs/website/content/tokio/tutorial/channels.md

 `recv` call on the `Receiver` will return `None`, which means that all senders are gone and the channel is closed.

-In our case of with a task that manages the redis connection, it knows that it can close the Redis connection once the channel is closed, as the connection will not be used again.
+In our case of a task that manages the Redis connection, it knows that it can close the Redis connection once the channel is closed, as the connection will not be used again.